hi-matthew/full-stack-from-scratch-boilerplate/README.md

 If you see "Hello, this is your server!", you're all set to build whatever your little heart desires!

-Oh, and last thing: don't forget to edit your package.json files' info to your own project details (name, description, keywords, author, etc.).
+Oh, and you'll want to do two last things:

+- Don't forget to edit your package.json files' info to your own project details (name, description, keywords, author, etc.).
-Enjoy!
+- Uncomment the environment variable filename in your .gitignore file before pushing to any remote repo!

+Happy hacking!